exercism/x86-64-assembly/concepts/stack/about.md

 ## Call and Ret

-The main function of the stack is keeping track of the return address for called functions.
+The main purpose of the stack is keeping track of the return address for called functions.

 Whenever a `call` instruction is used, the current value in `rip` is implicitly pushed to the stack.
 Subsequently, the operand for the instruction is moved into `rip`, so that execution continues in the called function.

-A `ret` function does the opposite operation.
+A `ret` instruction does the opposite operation.
 It pops from the stack into `rip`, so execution returns to the calling function.

 So, at point of entry, `rsp` points to the address to be returned.
 This is the address `ret` must pop from the stack.

-This is why `rsp` is a callee-saved register.
-Any manipulation of `rsp` inside a function, either directly or with `push`, must be reversed before the function returns.
+So, any change in the value of `rsp` inside a function, either directly or with `push`, must be reversed before the function returns.

 ## Prologue and Epilogue